saltyorg/docs/docs/saltbox/install/install.md

 ## Step 5: Saltbox

-If you are installing a [Feederbox/Mediabox setup](../basics/install_types.md) [if your reaction to this question is "huh?" then you are not, and should use the `saltbox` install], set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.
+If you are installing a [Feederbox/Mediabox setup](../basics/install_types.md) [if your reaction to this question is "huh?" then you are not, and should probably use the `saltbox` install], set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.

-=== "Saltbox standard set of apps"
+=== "Saltbox"

     `saltbox' is an all-in-one media server for downloading and playback.
 It installs saltbox core and a set of application as described [here](../basics/install_types)